Fresh, tender pan fried zucchini sprinkled with lemon juice and Parmesan cheese. Great side dish for any time of year.

 Zucchini is just one of those ubiquitous vegetables that seem to always be present.
 It's always in the grocery store's produce department and always in my fridge's crisper drawer.

 It's also very easy to grow.
 I used to plant it every year but it grew so fast and took over so much space in the garden that I stopped growing it myself.
 Besides, it's dirt cheap to purchase, right?

-There’s just something about this time of year.
+I pretty much keep zucchini on hand year round.
+We enjoy it in every season, but particularly in the winter.
 Right after the holidays, I always crave fresh, light, bright foods.
-I’m sure it’s a bodily reaction to all the rich, indulgent eating that goes on around Christmas.
+I'm sure it's a bodily reaction to all the rich, indulgent eating that goes on around Christmas.

 I mean, really, we just spent way over a month eating turkey, dressing, homemade cakes, pies, candies, prime rib, roasted buttery vegetables, and loaded mashed potatoes.
 I can't imagine why I'd crave something fresh, can you?

 When I want something fresh, light, and easy, this Pan Fried Zucchini with Lemon and Parmesan is one of the recipes that I often turn to.

 How to Make Pan Fried Zucchini with Lemon and Parmesan